kevindees/travis-ci-wordpress/README.md

 # Travis CI and WordPress Integration for Composer Packages

 Travis CI WordPress configuration and setup for PHP 5.6 and 5.5 for composer and PHP Unit tests.
+Read more about [Continuous Integration from Martin Fowler](http://martinfowler.com/articles/continuousIntegration.html).

 - With this setup WordPress is fully loaded and run before tests are run.
 - Any WordPress hooks will not be implemeneted - like `add_action` and `add_filter`.
 You can configure it to be otherwise but for my needs I have not (no instructions for this).